 - Does this person use guilt induction as a method of shifting responsibilities for his or her gambling on to you?

 - Do you attempt to anticipate this person's moods or try to control his or her life?

 - Does this person ever suffer from remorse or depression due to gambling, sometimes to the point of self-destruction?

 - Has the gambling ever brought you to the point of threatening to break up the family unit?

 - Do you feel that your life together is a nightmare?

 For specific advice on how to approach a problem gambler, call the S.C.
 Gambling Helpline toll-free 1-877-452-5155 to talk with a certified counselor.
-The Helpline operates 24-hours a day, seven days a week.
 All calls are toll-free and confidential.